New Zealand place names: Post-colonial recognition

-Early Europeans replaced most of the original Māori names with their own, although they retained some Māori names, especially in the north and central regions of the North Island.
-The Royal Geographical Society of London was responsible for place names until 1894 when authority was given to the governor of New Zealand.
-The future Prime Minister Joseph Ward moved an amendment in 1894 that gave preference to Māori names for any new features and allowed the alteration of misspelt names (although this did not always occur).
-In 1924 the Honorary Geographic Board of New Zealand was set up by the government to advise on place names, and in 1946 the New Zealand Parliament established the New Zealand Geographic Board (NZGB) and gave it power to change or implement Māori and English names.
+The Royal Geographical Society of London originally had legal responsibility for New Zealand place names.
+The Designations of Districts Act 1894 transferred the authority to the governor of New Zealand.
+The act included a provision from Joseph Ward that gave preference to the original Māori names for any new or altered names.
+It also allowed for misspelt or corrupted Māori names to be changed to correct Māori (although this did not always occur).
+In 1924 the Honorary Geographic Board of New Zealand was set up by the government to advise on place names.
+The New Zealand Geographic Board Act 1946 repealed the Designations of Districts Act and established the New Zealand Geographic Board (NZGB), giving it the power to assign and change place names.
 Anyone can propose a geographical name to the Board, which consults local Māori and allows public submissions before determining if a name should be made official.
 Names can also be made official through an Act of Parliament.
 The NZGB is required to keep a public list of all the official New Zealand geographical names.

 The NZGB prefers Māori place names and look to restore the original Māori name if it has altered over time.
 If both names are considered equally significant a place may be given dual or alternative names.
 The board prefers places to have single names and aims to use just the Māori name eventually.
 Alternative names are where officially either name could be used (for example, the North Island and Te Ika-a-Māui) and dual names are where both names should be used together (Matiu / Somes Island).
 In 1998, as a result of the settling of the Ngāi Tahu Treaty claim, New Zealand's tallest mountain officially became Aoraki / Mount Cook.
 There are also a few English dual names, with Wellington Harbour also officially known as Port Nicholson.